Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 729 ferry routes in 66 countries.

 What people like to know

-The shortest and fastest connection to France is the Dover Calais ferry crossing in the North.
-In just 1 hour and 30 minutes you'll cross ‘The Channel' with either DFDS or P&O Ferries.
+The shortest and fastest connection to France is the Dover-Calais ferry crossing in the North.
+In just 1 hour and 30 minutes, you'll cross ‘The Channel' with either DFDS, P&O Ferries or Irish Ferries.

 There are ferries leaving to France from the UK ports of Newhaven, Portsmouth, Plymouth, Dover and Poole to various ports in France.
 Depending on where you travel from you can choose the ferry that suits you best.